Monstoberfest not going fast enough for you? Crave more horror content out of the Nighthawks Diner?

 Ep- 51 Friday the 13th / Halloween “Thirteen, Thirty-one”

-Which means it’s a good time to break out the classic copy of Sean S. Cunningham’s FRIDAY THE 13th.
+It was a good time to break out the classic copy of Sean S. Cunningham’s FRIDAY THE 13th.
 Both about misfortune befalling fumble-prone horny teenagers, when mysterious killers begin picking them off in a brutal, and gruesome manner.

 In what ways are these two major slasher films the same?
 In what ways are they different?
 Have a seat in the booth and join the conversation.